ballerina-platform/ballerina-dev-website/learn/user-guide/network-communication/gRPC/grpc.md

 }
 ```

 The snippet above defines the `AdminService` RPC service with a method `Add`, which takes in the `AddRequest` message and returns an `AddResponse` message.
 In this manner, multiple methods can be added to a single service.
-The following ProtoBuf definition contains the complete service definition for the service shown in the above diagram.
+The following Protobuf definition contains the complete service definition for the service shown in the above diagram.

 ```proto
 syntax = "proto3";